Hamilton, South Lanarkshire: Sports

+The town is also home to several large gym chains, such as David Lloyd (formerly Virgin Active Health Club), which hosted the tennis at the 2011 International Children's Games.

-Speedway racing was staged in Hamilton at the annual Lanarkshire Show from 1947 to 1955 on the old ash football pitches of Strathclyde Park (now covered by the town square).
+Speedway racing was staged in Hamilton for one off shows from 1947 to 1955 on the old ash football pitches of Strathclyde Park (now covered by the town square).

 Entertainment

 Hamilton Townhouse Theatre is a 712-seat venue in the Cadzow Street area of the town.
-It is the first cultural venue in Scotland to attain the prestigious Quest accreditation.
 A multiplex Vue Cinema is located in the redeveloped Palace Grounds area close to the ROC nightclub.